-Computed errors and convergence rates for the FCT (F) and Godunov (G) schemes on the problem of shockcylinder interaction.
+Computed errors and convergence rates for the FCT (F) and Godunov (G) schemes on the problem of shock-cylinder interaction.
 Here we use a weighted $L_1$ -norm.

 Fig. 13.
 Basic overlapping grid used for the simulation of irregular Mach reflection on an inclined ramp.
 The boundary fitted ramp grid is seen in green and the background Cartesian mesh in blue.
 The full geometry (left) shows what looks like sharp transitions to represent the ramp corners, but the zoom near the origin (right) shows that these corners are very slightly rounded.
+Note again that only one interpolation point is shown at grid overlap.

-where the wake region is shown to have large errors over a substantial area.
+the instabilities in the wake region of the flow.
+Indications of this are given by the error estimates of Figure 11 where the wake region is shown to have large errors over a substantial area.